 The Folio book includes a short illustrated preface.
 The paper is thick and luxurious and the print is large and clear.
 Taschen starts with the preface, followed by an essay on the origins of Norway’s folktales, history and background information, beautiful images, design work, Nielsen’s life, fantastic detail and glorious double page spreads – so many stunning illustrations and lots of fascinating history.

 To compare the illustrations – the Taschen are very much larger.
 The layout and design is really beautiful in the Taschen, although the text is smaller and the pages are much thinner.
 The folio society reproduction of the images is to a beautiful and high standard, but so is the quality of the Taschen – the main difference is that Folio use a pebbled paper and Taschen use a glossy style.

 The FS book is out of print, but copies aren’t terribly difficult to find on the second hand market.
 The Taschen edition is still available new, and I think it is so gorgeous it’s well worth the price – click on the photos below to find a link for whichever one takes your fancy.

-Also – although I didn’t have it to show in the video, the Calla Editions book is very similar in look and layout to the FS edition – I feel that the image reproductions are marginally less sharp, but it’s still available new and depending on where you live it may be more accessible than the FS edition, so I’ve linked that in below as well.
+Also – although I didn’t show it in the video, the Calla Editions book is very similar in look and layout to the FS edition – I would say that the image reproductions are marginally less sharp, but it’s still available new and depending on where you live it may be more accessible than the FS edition, so I’ve linked that in below as well.